 There are actually a few workarounds that have been successful for me and my team:

 First, you can use the docker tools inside a separate “real” virtual machine (using VMWare, VirtualBox, etc) and actually perform the work there.
 This gets you around McAfee being on the VM directly, but also has a few drawbacks.
 It will slow your workflow down as you’ll have the VM to jump through from your local machine to the docker tools and images you may be running.
-This is not ideal, but might give you some runway until McAfee can add support.
+This is not ideal, but might give you some runway until McAfee can add support for Docker on Windows in the future.

 I know this isn’t much help, particularly if you have a large application already that you’re moving to Docker, but can be an option if you’re just starting out or if you are able to adjust your stack enough to be able to drop the Windows requirement.

-Move away from McAfee if Windows Docker containers are a hard requirement for you and no other options work well for your team.
+One of the possible solutions is to move away from McAfee.
+If Windows Docker containers are a hard requirement for you and no other options work well for your team, this might be the only option.

 The bottom line